jelobo/pyntest/README.md

 # pyntest
-Set of Python scripts relative to ethical pentesting
+Set of Python3 scripts relative to ethical pentesting